Densities for Elliptic Curves over Global Function Fields: Local and Global Density Results

 \section{Local and Global Density Results}

-In \Cref{sec:locala}, \Cref{sec:localb}, and \Cref{sec:localc}, we compute the local densities of Koidara types and Tamagawa numbers for $p\geq 5$, $p=3$, and $p=2$, respectively.
+In Sections \ref{sec:locala}, \ref{sec:localb}, and \ref{sec:localc}, we compute the local densities of Koidara types and Tamagawa numbers for $p\geq 5$, $p=3$, and $p=2$, respectively.
 The methods we use involved first removing some terms from the equations of elliptic curves with translations, and then using translations to compute the local densities.
-Let $\mathfrak{r}$ be a Koidara type and $n$ be a positive integer.
-Note that $\delta_K(\mathfrak{r}, n; P)$ only depends on $Q_P$.
-Additionally, in \cite{ProdRationals}, the local densities of $\mathfrak{r}$ and the Tamagawa number $n$ for elliptic curves in short Weierstrass form over $\mathbb{Q}_r$ for primes $r\geq 5$ have the same form as $\delta_K(\mathfrak{r}, n; P)$ for global function fields $K$ and $P\in M_K$.
-In \cite{ProdNF}, the local densities of $\mathfrak{r}$ and the Tamagawa number $n$ for elliptic curves in short Weierstrass form over completions of number fields at places that lie above primes $r\geq 5$ also have the same form as $\delta_K(\mathfrak{r}, n; P)$ for global function fields $K$ and $P\in M_K$.

 Next, we discuss some results about local and global densities, including a proof of \Cref{thm:multiterdensity}.
 Particularly, we compute the density of completing at most $k\geq 0$ iterations of Tate's algorithm.